Mathematical Olympiad Program

-The Mathematical Olympiad Program (abbreviated MOP; formerly called the Mathematical Olympiad Summer Program, abbreviated MOSP) is an intensive summer program held at Carnegie Mellon University.
+The Mathematical Olympiad Program (MOP), formerly called the Mathematical Olympiad Summer Program (MOSP), is an intensive summer program sponsored by the Mathematical Association of America.
 The main purpose of MOP, held since 1974, is to select and train the six members of the U.S. team for the International Mathematical Olympiad (IMO).

-Selection process
+Selection Process

-Students qualify for the program by taking the United States of America Mathematical Olympiad (USAMO).
-The top twelve American scorers from all grades form the "black" group.
-The approximately eighteen next highest American scorers among students from 11th grade and under form the "blue" group.
+Students qualify for the program by scoring highly on the United States of America Mathematical Olympiad (USAMO) or United States of America Junior Mathematical Olympiad (USAJMO).

+Before 2012, the top twelve American scorers from all grades formed the "black" group.
+The approximately eighteen next highest American scorers among students from 11th grade and below form the "blue" group.

 In 2004, the program was expanded to include approximately thirty of the highest-scoring American freshmen and sophomores each year, the "red" group; this was later split into two, forming the "green" group, which consists of approximately fifteen of the highest-scoring freshmen and sophomores who have qualified through the USAMO, and the "red" group, which consists of those who have qualified through the USAJMO.
 The colorful designations of these groups were adapted from Karate.
-Also, with the new system the black group includes more or less only the IMO team, which is not necessarily all USAMO winners.

 Until 2011, only black group MOPpers were eligible for the selection to the USA IMO team, determined by combining USAMO results with results of a similar competition called the Team Selection Test (TST).
-From 2011, a new competition called the Team Selection Test Selection Test (TSTST) was established; this competition is open for any of the participants of MOP, and along with results from the USAMO, determines the students who take the TSTs.
-This ultimately, along with the USAMO and MOP competitions, determines the IMO team.
+From 2011, a new competition called the Team Selection Test Selection Test (TSTST) was established.
+This exam is held at MOP and open for all non-graduating MOP participants, and the results of the TSTST determines the group of students who take part in the United States of America Team Selection Tests over the following school year.
+This cycle of six exam days, which includes the USAMO of that school year, determines the IMO team.
+More information about USA IMO team selection can be found here, and more details about MOP selection can be found here.

-Canadians are allowed to take the USAMO, but are not allowed to participate in MOP unless they are U.S. residents.
-Occasionally, when Canadians are amongst the USAMO winners, top scoring honorable mentions are added to the black group.
-These additional students are also eligible for the IMO team.
-In 2005, such a student did qualify for the team and went on to win a gold medal at the IMO.
-Under the TSTST system, effective 2011, honorable mentions can qualify for the IMO team and will be placed in the black group if they do so.

-MOP usually invites female students to the camp to prepare them for the process of selecting EGMO attendees.
+Canadians are allowed to take the USAMO but are not allowed to participate in MOP unless they are enrolled full-time in a US school.
+MOP also usually invites additional female students to the camp to prepare them for the process of selecting EGMO attendees.

-Currently, the camp is led by director Po-Shen Loh and assistant academic director Evan Chen.
+The camp was led by academic director Po-Shen Loh from 2014 through 2024, and the current assistant academic director is Evan Chen.
+In 2023, Po-Shen Loh resigned from his position after finishing his initial ten year-long appointment.

+Approximately 15 to 20 international students, 1-2 each from a subset of top-performing countries at the previous years' International Mathematical Olympiad (IMO), have been invited to MOP each year since 2016 (excluding 2020 through 2022 because of the COVID-19 pandemic) in an effort to provide a unique and diverse experience at MOP and build connections across borders.